oktaytuncay/Kubernetes/kubernetes.md

 In this code; hostname, username, and password are hard-coded which is not recommended.

 One option would be to move these values into a conflict map but the conflict map stores configuration data in plain text format.
-So, it's definetly not the right place to store a password.
+So, it's definitely not the right place to store a password.

-Secrets are used to store sensitive information like passowrd or keys.
-The're similar to conflict maps except that they're stored in an encoded or hashed format as with conflict maps.
+Secrets are used to store sensitive information like passwords or keys.
+They're similar to conflict maps except that they're stored in an encoded or hashed format as with conflict maps.

 There are two steps involved in working with secrets.